rNLKJA/UoM-DS-2019-2024/Database-Management-System/README.md

 - Each attribute contains a distinct name
 - Attribute domain has no significance
 - Tuple has no duplicate value
-- Order of tuple cn have a different sequence
+- Order of tuples can have a different sequence

 ### Relational Algebra
 Relational algebra is a procedural query language.
-It gives a step by step process to obtain result of the query.
+It gives a step-by-step process to obtain the result of the query.
 It uses operators to perform queries.

 #### Types of Relational Operation
-There are seven types of relational operation: select operation, project operation, union operation, set intersetion, set difference, cartesian product and rename operation.
+There are seven types of relational operation: select operation, project operation, union operation, set intersection, set difference, cartesian product and rename operation.

 ##### Select Operation
 - The select operation selects tuples that satisfy a given predicate.
 - It is denoted by sigma($\sigma$)
 - $\sigma$ is used for selection prediction
 - $r$ is used for relation
-- $p$ is used as a propositional logical formula which may use connectros like: AND, OR, and NOT.
+- $p$ is used as a propositional logical formula which may use connectors like: AND, OR, and NOT.
 These relational can use as relational operators like  =, ≠, ≥, <, >, ≤.

 ##### Project Operation
 - This operation shows the list of those attributes that we wish to appear in the result.
-Rest of the attributes are eliminated from the table.
+The rest of the attributes are eliminated from the table.
 - It is denoted by ∏. `∏ NAME, CITY (CUSTOMER)` (project NAME, CITY from table CUSTOMER)

 ##### Union Operation